 Growing Hybrid Strains

 Some hybrid strains are only available as clones, and you need to obtain a good cutting and grow it to enjoy its special qualities.
 Others are available in seed form.
 Cannabis growers owe a debt of gratitude to those seed companies that took the time to work with the genetics and provide a stable version that will grow into something consistently potent and flavorful.
 Even with stabilized seed strains, there may be a range of phenotypes, but this is part of the reality of growing from seed.
+This is different from cannabis mixing, which is done after the strains are grown.
 It can be fun to identify the best phenotype in a pack of seeds.
 Then, if the grower is so inclined, it can be made into a mother plant that provides cuttings for a regular supply of clones.